4th Cavalry Regiment (United States): Civil War service

 By the spring of 1864, the success of the large Confederate cavalry corps of J.E.B.
 Stuart had convinced the Union leadership to form their own Cavalry Corps in the East under General Philip Sheridan.
 The 4th Cavalry was ordered to reunite as a regiment and, on 14 December 1864, it joined in the attack on Nashville, Tennessee, as part of the Western Cavalry Corps commanded by General James Wilson.
-In the hard-fought battle, the 4th help turn the Confederate flank, sending them in retreat.
+In the hard-fought battle, the 4th helped turn the Confederate flank, sending them into retreat.
 As the Confederate forces attempted a delaying action at West Harpeth, Tennessee, an element of the 4th Cavalry led by Lt.
 Joseph Hedges charged and captured a Confederate artillery battery.
 For his bravery, Hedges received the Medal of Honor, the first one to be bestowed on a member of the 4th Cavalry.

 In March 1865, General Wilson was ordered to take his cavalry on a drive through Alabama to capture the Confederate supply depot at Selma.
-Wilson had devoted considerable effort in preparing his cavalry for the mission, and it was a superbly trained and disciplined force that left Tennessee, led by the 4th Cavalry.
+Wilson had devoted considerable effort to preparing his cavalry for the mission, and it was a superbly trained and disciplined force that left Tennessee, led by the 4th Cavalry.
 As the column moved south into Alabama, it encountered Confederate cavalry leader Nathan Bedford Forrest.
 With superior numbers and firepower, Wilson's force defeated the Confederates, allowing the Union troopers to arrive in Selma the next day.
 On 2 April 1865, the attack on Selma commenced, led by the 4th Cavalry in a mounted charge.
 A railroad cut and fence line soon halted the mounted attack.
 Dismounting, the regiment pressed the attack and stormed the town.
 Selma's rich store of munitions and supplies were destroyed, along with the foundries and arsenals.

 Wilson next turned east to link up with General Sherman.
 His force took Montgomery, Alabama, and Columbus, Georgia, before arriving in Macon, Georgia, where word came of the surrender of Lee's and Johnston's armies.
 The regiment remained in Macon as occupation troops.
 After participating in the Battle of Columbus—the last battle of the war—the regiment assisted in capturing fugitive Confederate President Jefferson Davis.